 In the mid 2000s the likes of Katrina "Froggy" Hibbert and Hollie Grima formed the backbone of Boomers teams.
 Hibbert won back-to-back League MVP awards during the 2004/05 and 2005/06 season while Grima followed up her World Championship gold medal with the Opals in 2006 by being crowned league MVP in 2006/07 and then winning Silver at the Beijing Olympics in 2008.

-Over the last several years, the heart and soul of Bulleen have been Club stalwarts Desi Glaubitz and Sharin Milner.
+Over the last several years, the heart and soul of the Boomers has been Club stalwarts Desi Glaubitz and Sharin Milner.
 Both have been rewarded with Opals squad selection and Milner is twice winner of the WNBL Golden Hands Award (2003/04 and 2008/08).

 In 2009 and 2010 the addition of Liz Cambage, Rachel Jarry and Jenna O'Shea provided the final pieces to the puzzle and in March 2011 the Boomers were crowned WNBL Champions.